Expert Guide: Incorporating Nawabi Elements in Textured Plaster Art

 - Layering: Apply multiple layers of plaster for depth

 Consider the scale of your textures.
 Fine details work well for small pieces.
 Bolder textures can make a strong impact in larger works.
-Remember, practice is key to mastering these techniques.
-Don't be afraid to experiment and make mistakes.
+Try combining different techniques in one piece.
+This can create interesting contrasts and depth.

 Integrating Plaster into Your Existing Artistic Techniques